Last Updated on April 15, 2026 by Indoor Plant Nook

 How to use: Follow manufacturer dilution instructions.
 These are typically diluted in water, tools are soaked for 5–10 minutes, then rinsed.

-Best for: Bonsai nurseries, enthusiasts with large collections, or anyone dealing with confirmed disease outbreaks.
+Best for: Bonsai nurseries, enthusiasts with large collections, or anyone dealing with confirmed disease outbreaks who need rigorous bonsai tool sterilization.

 Step 1 — Physical Cleaning